Nolelle/RAGChat/README.md

 ### Prerequisites

 - Python 3.12+
-- Hugging Face account with access to Llama models
+- Hugging Face account (for downloading models)
 - PyTorch with MPS support (for Apple Silicon)
 - Node.js 18+ (for frontend)